Little Colorado River gorge in northern Arizona

 Highway 261 to River Reservoir

-Arizona conservation planning identifies this corridor as a coldwater sportfishery planning area with wild trout value.
+Arizona conservation planning identifies this area as a coldwater sportfishery planning area with wild trout value.

 East Fork Trail 95